You can only have 1099s, not W-2s. Be sure to hire and classify them correctly! Your spouse is the one exception to the one employee rule.

 - You need to stop contributions.
 Your company plan is no longer eligible for a Solo 401(k).

-- You will need to roll over your self-directed Solo 401(k) to a Self-Directed IRA or Self-Directed SEP-IRA.
+- You will need to rollover your self-directed Solo 401(k) to a Self-Directed IRA or Self-Directed SEP-IRA within one year.

 - Rocket Dollar can assist you in rolling over your self-directed 401(k) account to a Self-Directed IRA OR a Self-Directed SEP-IRA Please call us at 1(855)ROCKET-D

 What happens if I made a mistake in classifying an employee?

 - If your employee should have been eligible for a retirement plan, you might need to correct the mistake, and possibly offer the employee a contribution called a corrective QNEC (qualified non-elective contribution).
 Because you are using a Solo 401(k), this can be difficult!
 Your employee can't be included into a retirement plan set up for one person, and you would have to create a new retirement plan solution.

 - The longer you delay in correctly classifying an employee, the larger the penalty can be!
 Be sure to hire and plan carefully...

 How do I avoid mistakes with my employee classification?

 Keep close track of important employee data and standards!

 - Number of hours worked